Advertisements

 • Do not be gullible.

 When you read grievances by traders on one of the many “Forex scam” websites, you may think the sellers of Forex services, including brokers, are a pack of hungry wolves just waiting to eat you for breakfast.
-However, you can be scammed only if you are not knowledgeable about how the market works and if you believe promises that any 10-year old would doubt.
-The stupid and the greedy will always be victims of frauds.
+However, you can be scammed only if you are not knowledgeable about how the market works and if you believe promises that any 10-year-old would doubt.
+The stupid and the greedy will always be victims of fraud.

 Did you know that CFTC issued a special anti-fraud brochure to warn potential victims of Forex scams?